plumvillage/newsletter/src/2023/en/articles/br-thien-chi--the-taste-of-insight.md

 A few years ago, I went to the beach with some monastic brothers.
 I love the sea very much, so I felt happy and fresh - my smile reached up to my ears.

 One morning I woke up and had breakfast with my brothers.
 Already excited by the thought of going to the beach and having a coffee while listening to the sound of the waves, I enthusiastically went to brush my teeth and put on my swimsuit.
 As I entered one of the campsite’s changing rooms, I noticed a large mirror on the wall.
 Somehow, I started reacting to seeing my reflection.
 The old, bitter feeling of not liking myself and my body began to permeate me from the top of my head to my ears, neck and back.
 I stopped changing and looked at myself in the mirror.
 “Why do I dislike my body so much?”
 I began to look at my long thin arms, my big hands, my skin and my narrow chest.
-And at that moment I realized.
-I don’t like my body because my body is the same as my father’s.
+And at that moment I realized—I don’t like my body because my body is the same as my father’s.
 When I see my body, I see my father.
 “Oh, no…” I whispered.

 This was a very long and silent moment.
 How could I have lived for so long without seeing how much my father is present everywhere in my body?